-- receive reports in line with the Appendix A guidance; - publish a timetable to all Suppliers detailing the dates by which such reports should be submitted and the reporting period to be included in each; - develop a common reporting format and require reports to be delivered electronically by email; - store the reports received securely to ensure confidentiality of the data; - validate the checksum in the trailer record of the file; - check the file for completeness ensuring all data items are populated and the data format is correct for each; - check the reporting period start and end dates match those expected and published in the reporting timetable; - follow up errors or omissions identified in the validation of the report with the submitting Supplier and request for a corrected report to be provided within an agreed timescale; - immediately after a quarterly scheduled report submission date has passed, check that reports have been received from all relevant suppliers and follow up any missing reports with the supplier(s) concerned; - at the next available SGB, present a collated anonymised compliance report of all survey information received in the most recent reporting quarter.
-The report to the SGB will include the count of survey returns for each Supplier in an anonymised format; and - publish the Domestic Customer Survey Reports in accordance with 3.5.4 in the format and location as specified by the SMICOP Governance Board.
+- receive reports in line with the Appendix A guidance; - publish a timetable to all Suppliers detailing the dates by which such reports should be submitted and the reporting period to be included in each; - develop a common reporting format and require reports to be delivered electronically by email; - store the reports received securely to ensure confidentiality of the data; - validate the checksum in the trailer record of the file; - check the file for completeness ensuring all data items are populated and the data format is correct for each; - check the reporting period start and end dates match those expected and published in the reporting timetable; - follow up errors or omissions identified in the validation of the report with the submitting Supplier and request for a corrected report to be provided within an agreed timescale; - immediately after a quarterly scheduled report submission date has passed, check that reports have been received from all relevant suppliers and follow up any missing reports with the supplier(s) concerned; and - at the next available SGB, present a collated anonymised compliance report of all survey information received in the most recent reporting quarter.
+The report to the SGB will include the count of survey returns for each Supplier in an anonymised format.